 The Possible Selves Questionnaire - Qualitative Extension (PSQ-QE) is an extension of the PSQ, adapted and refined to provide a method for eliciting the subjective meaning and significance of participants' possible future selves.
 The PSQ-QE is used to document qualitative change in the subjective meaning and significance of participants' most important possible selves as a marker of developmental change.
 For the PSQ-QE, participants are asked to identify up to four expected selves and four to-be-avoided selves; Part II of the PSQ-QE, however, also asks participants to identify their most important possible self and to provide an open ended description of its meaning and significance.
 In the interview format, as administered as part of the Changing Lives Program, the meaning and significance questions are followed by up to three neutral probes that request secondary elaboration on the meaning and significance.
-The PSQ-QE thus provides a method for eliciting participants' open-ended descriptions of the subjective meaning and significance of their most important future possible selves.
+The PSQ-QE thus provides a method for eliciting participants' openended descriptions of the subjective meaning and significance of their most important future possible selves.

 The unstructured responses to the PSQ-QE are classified into qualitatively difference conceptual categories using the Integrated Qualitative/Quantitative Data Analytic Strategy (IQ-DAS) adaptation (Kurtines, Lewis Arango, Kortsch, 2003/in press) of Strauss and Corbin (1998) grounded theory approach to open coding techniques and the use of the method of constant comparison.
-The IQ-DAS adaptation of Strauss and Corbin's (1998) method of constant comparison for open coding is designed to identify the smallest set of qualitatively different categories in a particular data set in the degree to which they experience the pursuit of these goals as personally satisfying and expressive of their unique potentials.
+The IQ-DAS adaptation of Strauss and Corbin's (1998) method of constant comparison for open coding is designed to identify the smallest set of qualitatively different categories in a particular data set

+The Personally Expressive Activities Questionnaire (PEAQ: Waterman, 1995) is used to assess positive changes in both the personal and prosocial content of participants' life goals and change in the degree to which they experience the pursuit of these goals as personally satisfying and expressive of their unique potentials.
 The PEAQ asks participants to identity three short-range life goals (strivings) that are important to them, and then to rate each striving on fourteen 7-point Likert items.
 Six items rate the strivings for personal expressiveness, six for enjoyment, and two for flow (Csizkszentmihalyi, 1990).